 Nutrient Loadings

-To access this screen double-click on “Total Ammonia as N,” “Nitrate as N,” or “Total Soluble P” in the state variables list in the main window.
+To access this screen, double-click on “Total Ammonia as N,” “Nitrate as N,” or “Total Soluble P” in the state variables list in the main window.

 The nutrient initial conditions and loadings screens include the capability to model Total N and Total P along with all of the items contained on other loadings screens.